eliaz5536/ShellSketch/README.md

 # ShellSketch
 **_ShellSketch_** is a versatile robust bash script template, with the aim of generating structred-formatted shell scripts as preference by user selection through automation without manually creating scripts from scratch.
+It is also a customizable tool that offers the control of how you want to format your shell scripts.

 ## Table of Contents
 - [Features](#features)